masdzukyarrouf/Task-management-with-React-Express-PostgreSQL-Prisma/README.md

 - [API Endpoints](#api-endpoints)
 - [What I Learned](#what-i-learned)

+## Features

 - Create, read, update, and delete (CRUD) tasks
-- Organize tasks by user (or project, if implemented)
+- Organize tasks and project by user
 - Validation and error handling
 - Database migrations using Prisma
-- REST API built with NestJS (or Express, depending on your code)
+- REST API built with Express
+- Drag and Drop task with react

 ## Tech Stack